dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/3-creating-assets-that-depend-on-dbt-models.md

 In this section, you’ll learn how to do this by defining a new Dagster asset that depends on a dbt model.
 We’ll make some metrics in a dbt model and then use Python to generate a chart with that data.

 If you’re familiar with New York City, you might know that there are three major airports - JFK, LGA, and EWR - in different parts of the metropolitan area.
 Hypothetically, you’re curious how their final destination impacts the airport they fly into.
-For example, how many people in Queens flew into LGA?
+For example, how many people staying in Queens flew into LGA?

 ---